chef-training/introduction_to_testing/scene_01.md

 -

-When thinking about cookbook development, of course it is important that the cookbook works.
-A common accepted development workflow could look like:
+When thinking about cookbook development it is important that the cookbook works.

+How do you verify the cookbooks you wrote work before they reach a production environment?

+Let's examine a common development workflow:

-Add new features to an existing cookbook.
-Perhaps some ad-hoc verification by eye-balling the code it to make sure it looks right.
-Perhaps walk a few logic branches on the back of a napkin.
-Or maybe nothing at all.
-In any case the cookbook is uploaded to the Chef server.
+New features are added to our existing cookbook.
+At this point we may perform some ad-hoc verification by eye-balling the code for the right amount of dos and ends.
+We may walk a few logic branches in our head to ensure that our platforms are correctly configured.
+Maybe the change is so simple we don't even worry about it.

+We then upload the cookbook to the Chef Server.

 -

-We login a special test node, maybe in a law-free environment, and run chef-client to synchronize and apply the latest cookbook.
-After applying the policy we poke around the system by running a few commands to see if ports, services and maybe logs are all working correctly.
-Then we log out and hope that every thing is working when we promote the cookbook to be used in the next environment.
+We login to a test node that we place into a special environment where there are no cookbook restrictions.
+We run chef-client to synchronize and apply the latest changes in our cookbook.
+If everything converges without error we poke around the system -- running a few commands to see if ports and services are running, configuration files are in place and our logs don't show any errors.
+Then we log out and feel pretty comfortable promoting the cookbook to the next integration environment.

 -

-Again we may log in to the system and update the cookbook and poke around.
-Again, we may not.
+We may log in to this system and update the cookbook and poke around.
+We may not.
 At this point having seen it work on one machine already means that it is likely work in the next environment.
-We may also now setup monitoring for our new deployed services.
+Right?
+We also may not have the time to verify everything again that's what monitoring will help us verify.

 -

 Generally the write, verify and deploy cycle involves small enough increments of work that can be easily verified.
-In isolation, cookbooks with small goals on new systems are easy to reason what the recipes will install and the effects it will have on the system.
-This style can lead to hidden technical debt that is obscured as a single individual works through getting the project done.
+In isolation, cookbooks with small goals on new systems are easy to understand.
+They are relatively easy to verify as well.
+However, it is seldom that our cookbooks maintain small goals on new systems, that we continue to focus on that cookbook against other needs of the business, or that we will be the only individual responsible for that cookbook in the long run.

-It is seldom that our cookbooks maintain small goals on new systems or that we will be the only individual responsible for that cookbook in the long run.
-We are often confronted with the complexity that originally brought us to seek out configuration management in the first place.
-The additional cost of refactoring technical debt may lead to individuals throwing out work and restarting the process again leading to a lot of wasted work.
+This approach of using ad-hoc verification can lead to hidden technical debt that is obscured as a single individual works through getting the work done.
+Eventually this debt becomes overwhelming and we are often confronted with the complexity that originally brought us to seek out configuration management in the first place.

 -